nlarusstone/corels-test/paper/feedback.md

 ## Experiments

-We say "We first ran a 10-fold cross-validation experiment using CORELS and eight other algorithms..."
+~~We say "We first ran a 10-fold cross-validation experiment using CORELS and eight other algorithms..."
 But our figures only show results against C4.5, CART, RIPPER, and SBRL.
-Maybe we should stress that figure 2,3 only shows numbers for methods for which we can determine a (straightforward and comparable) model size?
+Maybe we should stress that figure 2,3 only shows numbers for methods for which we can determine a (straightforward and comparable) model size?~~

+*Now there's a paragraph: "Figure 2 summarizes differences in accuracy and model size for CORELS and other tree (CART, C4.5) and rule list (RIPPER, SBRL) learning algorithms.
+Here, we also show results using a 2014 stop-and-frisk dataset from the New York Civil Liberties Union (NYCLU)~\cite{nyclu:2014}, for predicting whether a weapon will be found on a stopped individual who is frisked or searched."*

 # From Nicholas